williamhorning/williamhorning/src/content/docs/lightning/about.md

 ### matrix notes

-The Matrix Specification is really difficult to correctly handle, especially with the current state of JavaScript libraries.
-Solutions that work without a reliance on `matrix-appservice-bridge` but still use JavaScript and are _consistently reliable_ aren't easy to implement and currently I don't have time to work on implementing this.
+The Matrix Specification is really difficult to correctly handle, especially with the current state of the various Matrix libraries.
+Solutions that work well and are _consistently reliable_ aren't easy to implement, and currently I don't have time to work on implementing this.
 If you would like to implement Matrix support, please take a look at #66 for a prior attempt of mine.

 ### requesting another platform